Fabio Albergati

-Fabio Albergati (1538–1606) was an Italian diplomat and writer, known for political theory and as a moralist.
-He was born in Bologna, and was in the service of Jacopo Boncompagni.
+Fabio Albergati (1538 – 15 August 1606) was an Italian diplomat, writer, political philosopher, and moralist.
+Albergati lived during the aftermath of the Protestant Reformation and wrote against the background of religious and ideological conflict.
+He was a staunch Catholic throughout his life and was highly critical of Jean Bodin and Niccolò Machiavelli.

 Life

+Political career

 Fabio Albergati was born in Bologna in 1538 of an ancient and noble family.

-He was one of the most celebrated literati of his time in Italy.

-In 1591, Pope Innocent IX appointed him governor of Perugia; and Orlandi asserts that he was also consistorial advocate.
-This latter statement is not, however, supported by any collateral evidence.
+He was born in Bologna, Around 1562, he married Flaminia Bentivoglio, daughter of Count Antonio Bentivoglio.
+After the election of Gregory XIII to the papacy (1572), he moved to Rome, where he entered the service of Giacomo Boncompagni, Duke of Sora.

-He was held in great esteem by Pope Sixtus V, and in 1589 was sent as papal Ambassador to the court of Francesco Maria della Rovere, the last Duke of Urbino, by whom he was greatly beloved: the duke and he had been fellow students in their youth.
-In a letter of 1596 Albergati told the duke that he had asked Cardinal Francisco Toledo for permission to read Jean Bodin (whose works were on the Index of forbidden books).
+He was much esteemed by Pope Sixtus V, and in 1589 was sent as papal Ambassador to the court of Francesco Maria della Rovere, the last Duke of Urbino, who held him in high regard.
+Albergati was his constant companion whenever the Duke set out on his diplomatic journeys.
+Innocent IX made his acquaintance while still a cardinal, and in 1591 appointed him Captain of the castle of Perugia.
+Later, Albergati became consistorial lawyer under the same pope.

+The Discorsi politici

+In a letter of 1596 Albergati told the duke Francesco Maria della Rovere that he had asked Cardinal Francisco Toledo for permission to read Jean Bodin (whose works were on the Index of forbidden books).
 The prelate granted it but urged Albergati to confute Bodin's errors.
-Therefore, he wrote his unpublished Antibodino, submitted it to Cardinal Pietro Aldobrandini after Toledo's death (1596), and sent a copy to the duke, who esteemed Bodin much.
+Therefore, he wrote his unpublished Antibodino, submitted it to Cardinal Pietro Aldobrandini after Toledo's death (1596), and sent a copy to the duke.
 After substantially enlarging his original manuscript Albergati eventually decided to publish it, first in Rome (1602) and then in Venice (1603), under the title: Dei discorsi politici libri cinque.
 Nei quali viene riprovata la dottrina di Gio.
 Bodino, e difesa quella di Aristotele.

+Last years and death

+Fabio Albergati died in Bologna on 15 August 1606.
 A bronze medal was struck in honour of him, bearing on the obverse his effigy, with the words “Fabius Albergati Mon.
 Canini Marchio;” and on the reverse, falling dew, with the legend “Divisa beatum.”

-Fabio Albergati died in Bologna on 15 August 1606.